knife-zero/knife-zero.github.io/tips/troubles.md

 NP.
 Please check [Validatorless Bootstraps | Chef Blog](https://www.chef.io/blog/2015/04/16/validatorless-bootstraps/).

 Knife-Zero always uses dummy validation_key.
 You can choose ignoring this message or using chef-vault.

+## I saw `Field 'policy_name' invalid error` .

+Probably, you have set the options that you do not use to configuration file (e.g. knife.rb).
+In most cases, it is the `validation_key`, it will been created by` knife configure`.

+Please remove unused options from configuration by refering [https://knife-zero.github.io/40_configuration/](https://knife-zero.github.io/40_configuration/).